nsu1210/data-science-interview/README.md

  can't revise. `DELETE` delete specific records, can revise.
 - Like, fuzzy query for string. `SELECT * FROM table WHERE column1 LIKE '%THIS`, `%` stands for any 0 or multiple chars, `_` stands for single chars, for other [regular expression](https://www.runoob.com/mysql/mysql-regexp.html).
-- Index, index can boost query while need more space, which will slow down alter process(insert). `INDEX` could be duplicated and null. `Primary Key` will automatically generate `UNIQUE INDEX`(unique and not null).
 - Random, `RAND(seed=None)`, returns a random number between [0, 1).
 Get random int between [0, 10], `SELECT FLOOR
 (RAND() * 11)`.
+- Index, index can boost query while need more space, which will slow down alter process(insert). `INDEX` could be duplicated and null. `Primary Key` will automatically generate `UNIQUE INDEX`(unique and not null).
+- Explain, `EXPLAIN query`, check SQL query plan.

 ### Date
 - Date, `DATE('2020-01-01')` is a date type.
 Query date in one year or one month, `YEAR(date) = 2020` or `MONTH(date